osct/zenodo-apache-shibboleth-container/README.md

 ## Overview
-This Docker image is Apache 2.4 with Shibboleth SP 2.5.5 installed  running on CentOS 7.
+This Docker image is Apache 2.4 with Shibboleth SP 2.6.0 installed running on CentOS 7.

 This image can be used as a base image overriding the configuration with local changes.

 Ports 80 and 443 are exposed for traffic.

 ## Use as a Base
-This image is ideal for use as a base image for ones own deployment.
+This image is ideal for use as a base image for one's own deployment.

 For example, add your SP configurations to `./shibboleth-sp` and you app files to `./appfiles/`.